Do Go On - 314 - The Oak Island Mystery

 Fantastic.

-Yeah, I have no other thing to look there.
+Yeah, I have no one of the thing to look there.

 It's going to take ages.

-Yeah, that's going to take quite a while.
+Yeah, that's going to take quite a lot.

 I know.